HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 **Installation**

-To install DXClient using the NpnJS registry, run the following command:
+To install DXClient from the NpmJS registry, run the following command:

 ```bash
 # Install locally in current project